-This Fresh Linguine with Shrimp and Peas in a Pink Cream Sauce is a dazzler of a pasta dish.
+This pasta with shrimp in its pretty pink sauce is a dazzler of a dish.
 When you combine fresh pasta with big shrimp you are very quickly telling your guests that you love them very much.
 But it’s not just the guests who will be extremely happy.
 This whole dish comes together in about 20 minutes.
 Really!
 Truly!

 Fresh Pasta vs. Dried

 Fresh pasta is more delicate and tender than dried pasta, and it cooks in about half the time.
 It’s got a little bit of silkiness to it, and when it’s enveloped in a creamy sauce it’s one of the more lush meals around.
 I love both, and most Italian cooks do, too, but you get different results with each.

 When I was a kid, I was a little bit obsessed with making fresh pasta.
 I asked for a pasta machine when I was 12 and spent copious amounts of time cranking out ribbons of fresh pasta, and then and hung them to dry on the back of our dining room chairs.
 My mother was about as happy about that as you might imagine.